A Two-step Estimating Approach for Heavy-tailed AR Models with Non-zero Median GARCH-type Noises: Asymptotic Theory of the SQE

-{Recall} that $T_n(\tau)=\sum_{t=p+1}^{n}{\xi_t(\tau)}$ with $\xi_t(\tau)=n^{-1/2}w_t Z_{t-1} [\tau-I(\varepsilon_{t}\leq\delta^{\top}_0(\tau)Z_{t-1})]$. { Lemma \ref{theorem_3_2} essentially establishes a functional central limit theorem (CLT) for a variant of empirical process of the non-stationary time series $\{\varepsilon_{t}\}$.
-In particular, this variant incorporates the random weight $w_tZ_{t-1}$ and the random variable $\delta^{\top}_0(\tau)Z_{t-1}$.
-As a result, existing results, such as those in \citet{zhou2020} and \citet{phan2022}, which assume $w_t=1$, $Z_{t-1}=1$ and $\delta_{0}(\tau)=\tau$, cannot be applied to this framework.} \begin{remark} { The proof of Lemma \ref{theorem_3_2} relies on asymptotic tightness and convergence of finite-dimensional distributions.
-Following \citet{wu2008}, the target process is decomposed into a martingale component $M_n(\tau)$ in (B.1) and a remainder $N_n(\tau)$ in (B.2), with tightness demonstrated for each part separately.
-Notably, when $\tau\neq \tau_0$, $N_n(\tau)$ is non-zero because $\{\xi_t(\tau)\}$ is not a m.d.s..
-Consequently, to establish tightness for $N_n(\tau)$, it is essential to account for the temporal dependencies of $w_tZ_{t-1}$ and $F_k(\delta^{\top}_{0}(\tau)Z_{t-1},x;\mathcal{F}_{t-1})$ for $k=1,2$, requiring Assumptions \ref{assumption_2_5} (ii), \ref{assumption_2_7} and \ref{assumption_3_1}; see the proof of Lemma B.1.
-Similarly, the term $N_n(\tau)$ prevents direct use of the martingale CLT for finite-dimensional distributions; instead, we apply a martingale approximation as in \citet{wu2007} and \citet{zhang2012}.
-Because ${y_t}$ in model (\ref{eq_1_2}) is generated through iterated time-varying random functions, the non-stationarity of $y_t$ stems from that of $\varepsilon_t$.
-While our proof relies on classical methods, the technical details are more intricate and demand careful verification than prior studies that directly assume the non-stationarity of $Z_{t-1}$ and $y_t$.} \end{remark} Using Theorem \ref{theorem_3_1} and Lemma \ref{theorem_3_2} and by the standard convex argument in \citet{kato2009}, the asymptotic properties of $\hat{\theta}_n(\tau)$ can be derived as follows. \begin{theorem} Suppose that all the conditions in Lemma \ref{theorem_3_2} hold.
-If $\alpha_0>1/2$, then
+\begin{remark} Lemma 5.1 essentially establishes a functional central limit theorem for an empirical process of the non-stationary time series $\{(Y_{t}, \varepsilon_{t})\}$ with $w_{t}$ and $\delta_{0}(\tau)$.
+The existing results, such as those in \citet{zhou2020} and \citet{phan2022}, are only for cases with $w_t=1$, $Z_{t-1}=1$ and $\delta_{0}(\tau)=\tau$, and hence cannot be applied to this process.
+The proof of Lemma 5.1 is to show the tightness and convergence of finite-dimensional distributions of the process $\{T_n(\tau)-ET_n(\tau)\}$.
+Following \citet{wu2008}, we decompose the process into a martingale component $M_n(\tau)$ in (B.1) and a remainder $N_n(\tau)$ in (B.2) and show the tightness of each part.
+Since $N_n(\tau)$ is non-zero when $\tau\neq \tau_0$, it is essential to account for the temporal dependencies of $w_tZ_{t-1}$, $f(\delta^{\top}_{0}(\tau)Z_{t-1}/\sigma_{t})$ and $f^{(1)}(\delta^{\top}_{0}(\tau)Z_{t-1}/\sigma_{t})$ to establish its tightness; see (C.20)--(C.28) in the supplementary material.
+Furthermore, because of the presence of the term \(N_n(\tau)\), the martingale CLT cannot be applied directly.
+Instead, a martingale approximation, as in \citet{wu2007} and \citet{zhang2012}, is required to show the convergence of finite-dimensional distributions. \end{remark}

+Using Theorem \ref{theorem_3_1} and Lemma \ref{theorem_3_2} and by the standard convex argument in \citet{kato2009}, the asymptotic properties of $\hat{\theta}_n(\tau)$ can be derived as follows.